 Ludivine tries to help the woman to milk the cows but unsuccessfully; not enough previous experience probably… We then help her to bring the cows to the ‘corral’.
 Kids love it.

 Other members of the local family are cutting up a sheep.
-The meat of the whole beast will be taken with us during our trip to the Tsaatans (in a bag) and used in nearly each meal of the trip.
+The meat of the whole beast will be taken with us during our trip to the Tsaatans (in a bag) and used in nearly each meal of the trip (during a week!).

 Diner is not bad: fried dumplings, cooked inside our yurt and eaten inside our yurt.
 We basically do everything inside the yurt.